2018 heat waves

 According to the World Meteorological Organization, the severe heat waves across the Northern Hemisphere in the summer of 2018, are linked to climate change, as well as events of extreme precipitation.
 The results were an increase in mortality of the elderly, severe declines in crop yields, as well as the biggest algae bloom in the Baltic Sea in decades.
-This had the effect of poisoning water both for human and animal use.
+This poisoned water both for human and animal use.
 Additionally, nuclear power plants in Europe were having issues, because the water in the rivers used for cooling the reactors was too warm.
 This had the effect of electricity grids crashing in areas on four continents.
 The impacts were severe, even in some countries that are considered well prepared to deal with the impacts of climate change.